vyos/vyos-documentation/docs/contributing/development.rst

 ongoing effort to consolidate all VyOS-specific packages into vyos-1x package, but the basic structure is going to stay the same, just with fewer submodules.

-The repository that contains the ISO build script is `vyos-build_`.
-The README will guide you to use the this toplevel repository.
+The repository that contains the ISO build script is `vyos-build`_.
+The README will guide you to use the this top level repository.

 .. _github.com/vyos: https://github.com/vyos
 .. _vyos-build: https://github.com/vyos/vyos-build